renaudcepre/protest/docs/core-concepts/factories.md

-# Factories & Parameterized Tests
+# Factories

-Factories create configurable fixture instances.
-Combined with parameterization, they replace pytest's `@pytest.fixture(params=[...])` pattern.
+Factories create configurable fixture instances with automatic caching and teardown.

-## Factory Fixtures
+## Basic Usage

 A factory is a fixture that accepts arguments and can be called multiple times: